Teleportation via spin-1/2 chain in solid-state quantum architecture: Teleportation via superconducting qubit chain

-The case when $t_0$ is independent on $N$ gives also privilege of the evolution method of entanglement creation over the direct method based on the SWAP operators, when the $A$-qubit is initially entangled with the nearest neighbor and then SWAP operators step-by-step move away the second qubit of the entangled state till the required qubit $B$.
+We also have to mention the direct method for creating the entanglement between remote spins via SWAP operators, when the first qubit ($A$) is initially entangled with the nearest neighbor and then SWAP operators step-by-step move away the second qubit of the entangled state till the required last qubit $B$:

+where $TL$ includes all $N-2$ qubits between $A$ and $B$, $SWAP_{i,j}$ swaps the states of the $i$th and $j$th qubits.
 In this case, the time needed to establish the entanglement between the qubits $A$ and $B$ linearly increases with $N$.
+In the best case, $t_0 \sim \frac{N}{g^{max}}$, which is similar to the estimation of $t_0$ in the evolution case. {In addition, entangling remote qubits via evolution method does not require involving the manual manipulations,} while the $SWAP$-method requires special ordering of SWAP-operators which is an additional technical complication.

-However, the method based on the micro-wave photons remains the only one to establish entanglement between the qubits of different platforms. }
+Nevertheless, the method based on the micro-wave photons remains the only one to establish entanglement between the qubits of different platforms. }